J-Wengler/NLP_Paper/manuscript.md

 element-wise and then divided by the number of keywords.
 This technique has been shown to be the simplest and most accurate way to generate a singular word vector from various word embeddings and is usually used to generate document-wide word embeddings [@url:http://arxiv.org/abs/1607.05368].

-### Manual Gene Expression Omnibus Evaluation
-Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
-To compare our technique directly to GEO we use a manual technique.
-We first use the advanced search option on
-GEO to input the exact queries we used from StarGEO.
-To maintain consistency with StarGEO, the results are limited to series and human genomic data.
-A summary file of all the results is downloaded and analyzed.
-To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus.
-Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles to identify the number relevant.

 ### Model Evaluation
 All model evaluation is performed in a Docker container to allow other researchers to perform the same analysis described in this section [@doi:10.1145/2723872.2723882].The Docker image used to build the container is the python:3.8.5 image available on the Docker website [@url:https://hub.docker.com/_/python].
 Running the docker container as pulled from github will run a bash script that performs the following